Brookston Beer Bulletin

 Two years ago I decided to concentrate on Bock ads for awhile.
 Bock, of course, may have originated in Germany, in the town of Einbeck.
 Because many 19th century American breweries were founded by German immigrants, they offered a bock at certain times of the year, be it Spring, Easter, Lent, Christmas, or what have you.
 In a sense they were some of the first seasonal beers.
 “The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced ‘Einbeck’ as ‘ein Bock’ (a billy goat), and thus the beer became known as ‘Bock.’
 A goat often appears on bottle labels.”
 And presumably because they were special releases, many breweries went all out promoting them with beautiful artwork on posters and other advertising.
 With Spring approaching, there are so many great examples that I’m going to post two a day for a few months.

-Friday’s second ad is for Bushkill Bock Beer, which was published on February 27, 1912.
-This one was for Record Brewing Co. of Elmira, New York and was founded in 1902.
-This ad ran in The Elmira Star Gazette, of Elmira, New York.
+Wednesday’s first ad is for Fleck’s Bock Beer, which was published on March 18, 1943.
+This ad was for the Fleckenstein Brewing Co. of Faribault, Minnesota, which was originally founded in 1872 by Ernest Fleckenstein as the Straight River Brewing Co.
+This ad ran in The Blooming Prairie Times, of Blooming Prairie, Minnesota.

 Two years ago I decided to concentrate on Bock ads for awhile.
 Bock, of course, may have originated in Germany, in the town of Einbeck.
 Because many 19th century American breweries were founded by German immigrants, they offered a bock at certain times of the year, be it Spring, Easter, Lent, Christmas, or what have you.
 In a sense they were some of the first seasonal beers.
 “The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced ‘Einbeck’ as ‘ein Bock’ (a billy goat), and thus the beer became known as ‘Bock.’
 A goat often appears on bottle labels.”
 And presumably because they were special releases, many breweries went all out promoting them with beautiful artwork on posters and other advertising.
 With Spring approaching, there are so many great examples that I’m going to post two a day for a few months.